nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Editing a person

+1. Editing a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `edit 1 n/[valid name e.g. Johnson]` <br>
+    Expected: The first person in the list is edited to have the given name.
+Details of the edited contact shown in status message.
+Error details shown in the status message.

+    1. Test case: `edit 1 n/[invalid name e.g. !!hnson]` <br>
+    Expected: No contact is edited

+    1. Other incorrect edit commandsd to try: `edit`, `edit x n/[valid name e.g. Johnson]`, `...` (where x is larger than list size) <br>
+    Expected: Similar to previous

 ### Sorting the list

 1. Sorting the list while all persons are being shown